stan-alam/AWS/devAssociate/01/notes.md

 # AWS Private Cloud
-/play trololo

-cloud storage, and falling compute/storage prices, all contribute to the spurt of Big Data in recent years.
-A few studies reveal that we produce as much data every 15 minutes, as was created from the beginning of the time, to the year 2003.
-This roughly coincides with the mobility/cloud usage proliferation.
-Big data is not only about massive data capture
 **What is a computer network and how does it relate to the VPC (who is your daddy and what does he do? - Arnold )**

 A computer network is basically two or more computers interconnected for sharing resources and communicating between each other.